cakau9/LEARNNotes/01-JavaScript/03-JavaScript-Arrays.md

             index 0 = 1, index 1 = 2, index 2 = 3, index 3 = 4, index 4 = 5
     *Note that numbers in an array don't need quotes around them, but strings do need quotes around them.
 Vocab
 - arrays - are a data type that is not primitive and are variables that share collections of data in an index list.
-The elemends can be accessed by their value or by their location within the array.
+The elements can be accessed by their value or by their location within the array.
 - index - hidden number that exists behind each value.
 Always starts at 0.
 - value - value is the content in the array, so the number or strings that are inside the square brackets.
 - mutators/setter methods - methods that permanently change the original array.
-- accessor/getter methods - methods that access an array and do not change th eoriginal array
+- accessor/getter methods - methods that access an array and do not change the original array
 - destructuring - special way of assigning variables in JS.
 Allows you to take something like an array or object and unpack their values into individual variables.

 Accessing Elements - we can use our variable and an index number in square brackets to pull out value sin an array.